accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Activate the **screen reader**.
-1. Locate the information-carrying graphic elements on the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element)).
+1. Locate the information-conveying graphic elements on the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element)).
 1. Check that
 	- that the alternative displayed by the screen reader is relevant;
 	- or that the information retrieved from another element on the screen is relevant.